Aneezakiran07/Data-Pipelining/README.md

 ### Navbar Tab Layout

-The app is organized into six tabs that sit at the top of the page like a website navbar — Upload, Overview, Recommendations, Clean, Validate, Profile, and History & Export.
-No scrolling through a long page.
-Each tab has one job.
+The app is organized into tabs at the top of the page like a website navbar Upload Overview Recommendations Clean Validate Profile and History and Export.
+Each tab focuses on one task so the workflow stays clear.

 ### Smart Recommendations

-When you upload a file the app analyzes every column and surfaces a list of detected issues.
-Each issue shows up as a plain row with a description.
-Next to it is a column selector dropdown — click it, pick which columns you want to apply the fix to, and hit Fix.
-The button stays disabled until at least one column is selected.
-You can also hit Auto-Fix All to run the full pipeline in one shot.
+When you upload a file the app analyzes every column and surfaces detected issues.
+Each issue appears as a row with a description and a column selector dropdown.
+You choose columns and apply fixes or run Auto Fix All to execute the full pipeline.

 ### Manual Cleaning

-Every operation is also available as a manual button in the Clean tab.
-Basic cleaning, advanced cleaning, find and replace, and column type override all live here with the same column-selection pattern.
+All operations are available in the Clean tab.
+This includes basic cleaning advanced cleaning find and replace and column type override using the same column selection pattern.

+### Data Quality Score

+A score from 0 to 100 is shown at the top of the Overview tab.
+It is computed across five dimensions completeness uniqueness type consistency outlier cleanliness and validity.
+Each dimension contributes equally.
+The score is color coded with green above 80 amber between 55 and 80 and red below 55.
+It updates automatically as the dataset changes so improvements are visible in real time.
+A breakdown section shows each dimension score out of 20 with a short explanation.

+### Data Type Guesser

+A section in the Clean tab scans all columns and suggests correct data types based on actual values.
+It detects patterns like email boolean currency percentage units durations datetime numeric strings and low cardinality categories.
+Each suggestion includes confidence percentage reason and sample values.
+Users can select multiple suggestions and apply them in one action.

 ### Validation and Quality Checks

-Email, phone, date, outlier, and range validation all live in the Validate tab.
-Each one uses the same select-columns-then-run pattern.
+Email phone date outlier and range validation live in the Validate tab.
+Each follows the same select columns then run pattern.

 ### Column Profiler

-The Profile tab shows per-column stats — min, max, mean, median, std, skewness, null percentage, and sample values — in a single table.
-It also has a before/after comparison view where you pick a column and see original values side by side with current cleaned values, with changed rows marked.
+The Profile tab shows per column statistics including min max mean median standard deviation skewness null percentage and sample values.
+It also includes a before and after comparison view to track exact changes.

+### Correlation Heatmap

+The Profile tab includes a correlation matrix for numeric columns.
+It supports Pearson Spearman and Kendall methods.
+Strong relationships are highlighted so redundant columns can be identified quickly.
+A short summary surfaces the strongest pairs.

 ### Cleaning History and Undo

-Every operation is recorded in the History & Export tab with the row and column count at the time it ran.
-You can undo the last step or clear the whole history.
-Max 20 steps are kept.
+Every operation is recorded in the History and Export tab with dataset shape at that step.
+You can undo the last action or clear the full history.
+Up to 20 steps are stored.

-### Pipeline Export
+### Pipeline Export and Reload

-Once you have cleaned a file, the History & Export tab lets you download your cleaning steps as a `pipeline.py` script.
-The script contains real runnable Python code — not just comments — for every operation you ran.
-You can reuse it on new files of the same format without opening the app again.
+Cleaning steps can be exported as a pipeline.py script with runnable Python code.
+The workflow can also be saved as a pipeline.json file containing step labels.
+Uploading this file on a new dataset replays all automatable steps in order while skipping steps that require manual input.

+### Cleaning Report PDF

+A full PDF report can be generated after cleaning.
+It includes before and after dataset summary column profiles missing value breakdown applied steps with dataset shape and a sample of cleaned data.
+The report updates only when the cleaning history changes.

 ---